hchtr/atay/README.md

 ```

 ### Build
-Once configured, initiate the *Ninja* build system using the corresponding preset:
+Once configured, initiate the *Ninja* generator using the corresponding preset:

 ```bash
 # Debug